Chat with us, powered by LiveChat

 Additional Course Cost

 Students will be required to obtain a National Police Records Check and Working with Children Check.
-The approximate cost of these items is $140.
-Students will also be required to purchase textbooks during latter stages of the program, totalling $140.
+The approximate cost of these items is $140. <br>General service fee $70 per semester.

 Upcoming open day